Estimated reading time: 11 minutes

 What is UFile?

-UFile is the Canadian consumer tax program from Thomson Reuters, located in Montréal, Québec.
-It is a leading provider of tax preparation products and has served the professional tax community with tax products for more than 25 years.
 UFile products include UFile ONLINE, UFile and UFile PRO.
 UFile is an official sponsor of Earth Day Canada and helps to reduce greenhouse gases and preserve trees through its work with the CRA and promotion of electronic tax filing. – Press Release 2016

-As with any tax software I had to enter all the basic personal information for each person in the household to get started with UFile.
-If you are filing with UFile for the second time then you could easily use a previously filed tax return to generate most of the information needed.
+As with any tax software, I had to enter all the basic personal information of each person in the household to get started with UFile.

 Section 1 is where you enter your personal information.

-If you have a look at the UFile screen shots you will notice that I have removed my real name and replaced it with Mr, CBB and the rest of the family has had a similar name change.
-The first screen shot depicts Section 2 where you enter in all the information from various tax receipts.
+If you look at the UFile screenshots, you will notice that I have replaced my real name with Mr. CBB, and the rest of the family has had a similar name change.

-After entering in Mrs. CBB and myself I added in our Junior dependent and the UFile tax software instantly came up with the form to enter in his RC62 Universal Child Care Benefit amount, which was great because it saved me from routing around trying to find it.
+After entering in Mrs. CBB and myself, I added in our Junior dependent, and the UFile tax software instantly came up with the form to enter his RC62 Universal Child Care Benefit amount.

-As you can see from the T4 and employment section on the left that my employers’ names have been removed.
-There are 3- T4’s for me because I work quite a bit and with more than one employer.
+There are 3- T4s for me because I work quite a bit and with more than one employer.

-I found that adding in another T4 was easy to do and as soon as I had finished one section and moved onto the next section the information bar at the bottom of the screen constantly monitors your tax return and makes suggestions or warns you of possible errors as you go.
+I found that adding in another T4 was easy to do, and as soon as I had finished one section and moved on to the next section, the information bar at the bottom of the screen constantly monitors your tax return and makes suggestions or warns you of possible errors as you go.

-The free downloadable software I used previously has a similar feature but not as sophisticated so warnings are not generated as you go.
-What I also liked is that the error messages had links on them so you don’t have to spend loads of wasted time searching through all the forms just to find one piece of information.
-Click on the link and sort out the problem, it’s as easy as that.
+I also liked that the error messages had links, so you don’t have to spend much time searching through all the forms to find one piece of information.

-The earlier software that I had used always listed the forms down the left side, that’s great but what happens if I don’t know which form I need?
-I would have to navigate through them sequentially until I found the one I was looking for.
-With UFile, related forms are grouped together and listed under descriptions like “RRSP Contributions, Limits” which makes it easier to navigate.
+The earlier software I used always listed the forms down the left side, that’s great but what happens if I don’t know which form I need?

 Take advantage of the tax relief when your income is high.

-I have quite a bit of RRSP room left because when I started earning an income in Canada it wasn’t enough to take advantage of the RRSP tax break.
-Now that it is, I’m using some of my contribution room from earlier years to do so even though I have a defined benefits package at my second job however that is only a contract job.
-Until it becomes permanent then my contributions will likely change although our advisor is monitoring everything for us.
+Now that it is, I’m using some of my contribution room from earlier years to do so even though I have a defined benefits package at my second job; however, that is only a contract job.

 Related: RRSP Basics

-I must admit, I was pleasantly surprised at how easy the navigation and form filling was with UFile.
-It just goes to show you that you don’t need to be some income tax guru in order to file your own income tax return.
+It just shows you that you don’t need to be some income tax mastermind to file your income tax return.

 How much does UFile tax software cost?